 She and her husband Mark have run this hotel since 2003 – “adding and renovating rooms as my kids moved away to college.”
 More recently they expanded by turning the building across the street into seven suites.
 They had their first guest there on July 7, 2015.

 After warmly welcoming us and giving us the lay of the land (eg. the location of the cookie jar) she escorted us to our suite – a more spacious alternative to the bedrooms in the main 1904 building.

-The rooms at Country Encounters
+The rooms at Country Encounters in Coleman

 Our suite was fantastic.
 Nicely decorated with a mix of new and antique furniture, it also had a flat screen TV, fast WiFi and a fireplace.
 The bathroom was roomy and the towels thick and cozy.
 A shower was in a stand-alone tub along with a wrap-around shower curtain.